-This component is measured as general government transfers and subsidies as a percentage of GDP.
+This component is measured as general government transfers and subsidies as a share of GDP.
 The rating for this component is equal to: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10.
-The Vi is the country's ratio of transfers and subsidies to GDP, while the Vmax and Vmin values are set at 37.2 and 0.5, respectively.
+The $V_i$ is the country's ratio of transfers and subsidies to GDP, while the $V{max}$ and $V{min}$ values are set at 37.2 and 0.5, respectively.
 The 1990 data were used to derive the maximum and minimum values for this component.
 The formula will generate lower ratings for countries with larger transfer sectors.
 When the size of a country's transfer sector approaches that of the country with the largest transfer sector during the 1990 benchmark year, the rating of the country will approach zero.

-Sources International Monetary Fund, Government Finance Statistics Yearbook (various years); World Bank, World Development Indicators (various issues); International Monetary Fund, International Financial Statistics (various issues); United Nations National Accounts.
+Sources International Monetary Fund, Government Finance Statistics Yearbook; World Bank, World Development Indicators; International Monetary Fund, International Financial Statistics; United Nations National Accounts.